Can cakes ever be good for you?

 I read about xylitol a while ago and finally got around to try it.
 And now that I have, I won’t use sugar again.
 Xylitol is a vegetable sugar which is similar to fructose in fruit and has a very low GI.

-I'm not sure if it is sold in supemarkets.
+I'm not sure if it is sold in supermarkets.
 I buy it from health food shops.
+And you can of course use caster sugar (superfine sugar) instead of xylitol.

 The only really naughty thing in these cakes is the butter – but considering how small I make these brownies they won’t affect your weight too much if you eat no more than one or two.